 B. The Honor Process Carried Out By Faculty:

-- The instructor reports a violation, and works with the Dean of Studies to determine if the instructor wishes to determine a grade and educational sanction, an administrative educational sanction, or to refer for further disciplinary action.
+- The instructor reports a violation, and works with the Dean for Academic Planning & Class Advising to determine if the instructor wishes to determine a grade and educational sanction, an administrative educational sanction, or to refer for further disciplinary action.

-- The instructor may impose a sanction in consultation with the Dean of Studies- OR- as instructors have complete authority over grading, the instructor may impose a sanction involving grades without consulting the Dean for Studies (although best practice suggests such conferral may be helpful, as a student may have already violated the Honor Code before).
+- The instructor may impose a sanction in consultation with the Dean for Academic Planning & Class Advising- OR- as instructors have complete authority over grading, the instructor may impose a sanction involving grades without consulting the Dean for Academic Planning & Class Advising (although best practice suggests such conferral may be helpful, as a student may have already violated the Honor Code before).

-- The instructor may forward a letter or email detailing the facts of the case and the agreed-upon sanction to the Dean of Studies.
+- The instructor may forward a letter or email detailing the facts of the case and the agreed-upon sanction to the Dean for Academic Planning & Class Advising.

-- The Dean of Studies may schedule a follow up meeting with the student to suggest appropriate follow up or assistance.
+- The Dean for Academic Planning & Class Advising may schedule a follow up meeting with the student to suggest appropriate follow up or assistance.

-- If the student admits responsibility for the violation but disputes the sanction imposed by the instructor, the student may appeal the sanction to the Dean of Studies.
-The Dean of Studies may, at his or her discretion, modify the sanction of the instructor.
+- If the student admits responsibility for the violation but disputes the sanction imposed by the instructor, the student may appeal the sanction to the Dean for Academic Planning & Class Advising.
+The Dean may, at his or her discretion, modify the sanction of the instructor.

-- If the student and faculty member cannot come to an agreement regarding responsibility for the violation of the Honor Code, the case is referred to the Dean of Studies.
+- If the student and faculty member cannot come to an agreement regarding responsibility for the violation of the Honor Code, the case is referred to the Dean for Academic Planning & Class Advising